visgl/react-map-gl/README.md

-In addition, the `perspectiveEnabled` prop (default: `false`) will activate mouse handlers that allow the user to change `pitch` and `bearing` using the mouse while holding down the "command" key.
+In addition, the `perspectiveEnabled` prop (default: `false`) will activate mouse handlers that allow the user to change `pitch` and `bearing` using the mouse while holding down any function key {command, shift, ctrl, alt}.

 If `perspectiveEnabled` is not set to `true` then the user will not be able to change the pitch and bearing, which means that the default props will show